 Word Count and Book Count

 An author who hopes to win literary representation should understand a little bit about the publishing market.
 Part of that is knowing the recommended word count ranges for your age category and genre.
-Literary Rejections has a guide to this, and generally speaking, adult thrillers should be 70K-90K, sci-fi/fantasy 90K-100K.
+Literary Rejections has a guide to this (link updated August 2018) and generally speaking, adult thrillers should be 70K-90K, sci-fi/fantasy 90K-100K.
 As a debut author, going over 100K is a gamble.
 It makes agents and editors unhappy.

 Yet I saw several submissions at 130K, 140K, or even 150K.
 These were auto-passes for me because I knew that I couldn’t help critique a work that long during Pitch Wars.
 For an agent or editor looking to clear out the slush pile, they might be an auto-pass, too.
 Bottom line, don’t give them an excuse to reject you out of hand.